A Typical Day in the Life of a Fur Farm Worker

 Faux options are typically hypoallergenic and are made without blood or tragedy.
 Many synthetic fabrics are now manufactured with recycled materials such as plastic bottles and even thrown out TV monitors.
 Going vegan in your lifestyle not only saves animals, but humans and the planet.

 Look for designers, stores and brands that don’t offer fur or skins in their collections.
 If we demand humane products, the fur and skins farms and tanneries will cease to exist.
 Become an ethical consumer!
 Don’t just talk the talk, walk the walk!

 We are making progress.
+Designer Stella McCartney is known for being a pioneer in humane fashion and others are following.
 Gucci, Armani & many other luxury designers are no longer selling fur, cars are offering vegan options in their interiors, and more and more of the population is choosing a vegan lifestyle.
 The world is becoming more compassionate.
 We must help the animals and the workers who, due to lack of education and choices, are forced to take on these type of jobs.
 They are as voiceless as the animals they slaughter.
 We must make change.
 There are no more excuses.
 It’s your turn to do something!
 TAG YOU’RE IT!!